 - Internal Medicine, American Board of Internal Medicine

 - Gastroenterology, American Board of Internal Medicine

 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

-I serve as an investigator in the MGH Clinical and Translational Epidemiology Unit (CTEU), a home for investigators from multiple disciplines using epidemiology to advance the understanding of chronic disease.
-I am also a member of the newly-formed Center for Neuro-intestinal Disease at MGH, a multidisciplinary group of gastroenterologists and surgeons dedicated to the advancement of the science underpinning disorders of GI motility and combining expertise in epidemiology, clinical research, translational research, and basic science into one group.
+He serves as an investigator in the MGH Clinical and Translational Epidemiology Unit (CTEU), a home for investigators from multiple disciplines using epidemiology to advance the understanding of chronic disease.
+He is also a member of the newly-formed Center for Neuro-intestinal Disease at MGH, a multidisciplinary group of gastroenterologists and surgeons dedicated to the advancement of the science underpinning disorders of GI motility and combining expertise in epidemiology, clinical research, translational research, and basic science into one group.